JOHN MICHAEL KOCOL SEEKS TO LAUNCH A GLOBAL CO2 TO METHANOL INDUSTRY!

 John M. Kocol will speak about CO2 to methanol conversion @ the 6th Carbon Dioxide Utilization Summit.

 "I will file a patent that will improve upon the Fischer-Tropsch process by converting the CO2 to methanol."
 John M. Kocol, CO2toMethanol.com Founder & CEO

-CO2toMethanol.com is changing to CO2toMethanol.org.
-We're a pending 501(c)(3) nonprofit organization that promotes converting CO2 to methanol.
+We're an organization founded by John M. Kocol that promotes converting CO2 to methanol.
 This will result in 1 billion people worldwide that live without electricity to finally receive it without increasing CO2 levels, and CO2 to methanol conversion will also result in replacing petroleum and ethanol, made from corn which causes many to go hungry, with renewable methanol which is made from CO2 and natural gas.

 KOCOL ACM ENERGY INDEPENDENCE PLAN